apache/trafficcontrol/traffic_ops/testing/api/README.md

 The Traffic Ops Client API tests are used to validate the clients responses against those from the Traffic Ops API.

-The v1 tests are for regression purposes, and the v2 tests were forked from them when Traffic Ops API v2 was merged.
-All further feature development will only occur in v2.

 In order to run the tests you will need the following:

 1. Port access to both the Postgres port (usually 5432) that your Traffic Ops instance is using as well as the Traffic Ops configured port (usually 443 or 60443).